femresirvan/Calendar-App/README.md

 ### Some Notes:

-- Due to develop in a short time, i couldn't make most of spesific diagrams (ER, Activity, Sequence..), test cases and i coded very bad on react include so much antipatterns.
+- Due to my exams and short time, i couldn't make most of spesific diagrams (ER, Activity, Sequence..), test cases and i coded very bad on react include so much antipatterns.
 Sorry for that, you can pull request also!

 ### 🤝 Contributes&Donates